wpendl99/.github/profile/instructionTopics.md

 # Instruction topics

 The course covers a full stack of technologies.
-The instruction makes extensive use of [MDN Web Docs](https://developer.mozilla.org/) and we highly encourage you to spend many hours getting lost in their exceptional content.
+Topics marked with ☑ include assignments that you must complete for certification.

 ## Development essentials